team-checkr/fsharp-starter/README.md

 Every time you push your Git repository, your code is ready to be evaluated automatically by your teachers.

-When your project has been evaluated, the results can be seen (at GitLab) in the `result` branch.
+When your project has been evaluated, the results can be seen (at GitLab) in the "result" branch.